imran31415/Fedex-Batch-Track/README.md

-'''#Example Usage
+#Example Usage with CSV

-# initialize object with 2 arguments, name of the csv file and the name of the column with tracking numbers
-b = BatchTracker('tracktest1.csv','Tracking Numbers')
+- initialize object with 2 arguments, name of the csv file and the name of the column with tracking numbers b = BatchTracker('tracktest1.csv','Tracking Numbers')

 output = b.track()

 b.write_results()
+- creates a new csv with a column of delivery dates

 '''